-Carmarthenshire County Council will not provide facilities for smokers other than in those premises exempt from the policy (see Guidance Note 1 & Guidance Note 3 for further information).
+Carmarthenshire County Council will not provide facilities for smokers other than in those premises exempt from the policy (see pages 2 - 3 for further information).

-6. Who is responsible for enforcing the Smoke Free (Workplaces and Premises) Policy?
+6. Who is responsible for enforcing the Smoke Free (Premises and Vehicles) Policy?

 The success of this smoke-free policy depends upon the consideration and cooperation of all employees and managers, and anyone else affected by it.